weewx/weewx/docs_src/utilities/weectl-import-config-opt.md

 The default is `%Y-%m-%d %H:%M:%S`.

 !!!
 Note
     `wee_import` does not support the construction of the unique record date time stamp from separate date and time fields, rather the date-time information for each imported record must be contained in a single field.
 CSV data containing separate date and time fields may require further manual processing before they can be imported.

-### `rain`{#csv_rain}

-The WeeWX `rain` field records rainfall that was recorded in the preceding archive period, so for a five-minute archive period the `rain` field in each archive record would contain the total rainfall that fell in the previous five minutes.
-Many weather station applications provide a daily or yearly total. `wee_import` can derive the WeeWX `rain` field in one of two ways:

-* If the imported rainfall data is a running total then `wee_import` can derive the WeeWX `rain` field from successive totals.
-For this method use `rain = cumulative`.

-* If the imported rainfall data is a discrete value per date-time period then `rain = discrete` should be used.

-!!!
-Note
-    `wee_import` only supports cumulative rainfall data that resets on a midnight boundary, cumulative rainfall data that resets at some other time; e.g., 9am, is not supported.
-In such cases the rainfall data will need to be converted to either reset on a midnight boundary or a discrete value per date-time period and `rain = discrete` used.
-The former may be possible by selecting another rainfall field (if available) in the source data, otherwise it will require manual manipulation of the source data.

 ### `wind_direction`{#csv_wind_direction}